How We Tested

 However, a good electric griddle still has the same appeal today; it allows you to cook a big batch of something without having to divide a recipe into as many batches—or perhaps any batches at all.
 And unlike a stovetop griddle, an electric griddle frees up your burners for other tasks when you’re cooking for a crowd.

 All the electric griddles we previously recommended, including our previous winner by BroilKing, were discontinued or redesigned, so it was time to retest.
-We selected six models, including the updated version of the BroilKing, all with nonstick surfaces and priced from $29.99 to $99.00.
+We selected six models, including the updated version of the BroilKing, all with nonstick surfaces and priced from about $30 to just under $100.
 We used each one to make our Best Buttermilk Pancakes, our Extra-Crisp French Toast, and hamburgers.

 The Best Griddles Heat Evenly